NrgXnat/xnat-jupyterhub-image/README.md

 After deploying the chart, you will need to configure the JupyterHub plugin preferences in the XNAT UI.
 You will need to set the JupyterHub API URL to http://proxy-public/jupyterhub/hub/api.
 Don't forget to set the path translation preferences as well.

+## XNAT Archive PVC

+Set the `JH_XNAT_ARCHIVE_PVC` environment variable to the name of the persistent volume claim (PVC) used by the XNAT archive in the `values.yaml` file.
+To configure path translation, configure the XNAT Archive Prefix in the XNAT plugin settings UI to, if using the xnat-skaffold deployment, `/data/xnat/archive` and set the Server Archive Prefix to `.` (a single period).
+This configuration allows path translation to obtain the relative path within the PVC.
+Note that the path translation settings for the user workspace in the plugin settings UI are not required, as they are managed by the Helm chart.
+For more details, refer to this [PR](https://github.com/NrgXnat/xnat-jupyterhub-image/pull/4).